A Brand New Era

 President Bill Buckner and other members of the leadership team, including Rhines, spent the three-hour meeting outlining the transition.
 Excitement began to build, especially when the microphones were turned off and the meeting room turned into a party room.
 Long lines formed at food stations and tables, where everyone could pick up a bag filled with goodies, including a T-shirt featuring the new Noble Research Institute logo.

-The next step was for Rhines to submit the paperwork to effect the final name changes and to notify the IRS of the organization's decision to transition from a private foundation to a public charity for the Noble Research Institute.
+The next step was for Rhines to submit the paperwork to effect the final name changes and to notify the IRS of the organization's decision to transition from a private foundation to a public charity for the Noble Foundation.
 That was May 1, 2017.

 Then, the announcement was ready to go public.